CUBRID/cubrid-manual/en/sql/schema/table.rst

         2            2                   '222-2222'            'Laura'
         3            3                   '333-3333'            'Max'

-    --when deleting primay key value, it cascades foreign key value
+    --when deleting primary key value, it cascades foreign key value
     DELETE FROM a_tbl WHERE id=3;

     1 row affected.